Before you apply

 For the purpose of the ORE, candidates are required to submit evidence of English language.
 The types of evidence we are likely to accept are:

-Please also see the GDC Guidance on English Language Controls document, for full details of the above requirements and 'other evidence' we may accept.
+Please also see the GDC's guidance on English language controls for full details of the above requirements and 'other evidence' we may accept.